 To learn more, see Set up anti-phishing policies in Office 365.

-ATP anti-phishing is only available in Advanced Threat Protection, which is included in subscriptions, such as Microsoft 365 Enterprise, Microsoft 365 Business, Office 365 Enterprise E5, and Office 365 Education A5.
-If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
-For more information, see Office 365 Advanced Threat Protection Service Description.
+ATP anti-phishing is only available in Advanced Threat Protection, which is included in subscriptions, such as Microsoft 365 Enterprise, Microsoft 365 Business, Office 365 Enterprise E5, Office 365 Education A5, etc. If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
+For more information, see Office 365 Advanced Threat Protection plans and pricing and the Office 365 Advanced Threat Protection Service Description.

 How ATP anti-phishing works